 You may have at some time or another stumbled on a dog with a prominent bump on his head and may have wondered why some dogs have a bumpy head while some others do not.

-Introducing the Smart Bump
+Introducing the Dog's Smart Bump

 The bump on the dog's head is technically known as "occiput" which comes from a Latin word meaning "back of the skull."

-Many dog owners though still like to proudly refer to it as their dog's "smart bump" for the simple fact that in the old days having such a bump at the top of the head was considered a sign of intelligence.
+Many dog owners still like to proudly refer to it as their dog's "smart bump" for the simple fact that in the old days having such a bump at the top of the head was considered a sign of intelligence.

-Regardless of how it's called, one thing is for sure though (and sorry to burst someone's bubbles) this is an old wives tail as there is no proof that a bump on a dog's head is associated with superior cognitive abilities.
+Regardless of how it's called, one thing is for sure though (and sorry to burst someone's bubbles), this is an old wives' tail as there is no proof that a bump on a dog's head is associated with superior cognitive abilities.

 More Prominent Than Others